Ceramic Implants · For patients from Malmö

 Ceramic implants for Malmö patients - FAQ

-Cross-border reimbursement depends on Swedish rules and your personal circumstances, so we cannot promise coverage.
-We provide itemised documentation you can submit to the relevant Swedish body or insurer to check eligibility.
+That rests on Swedish rules and your personal situation, so we cannot promise anything.
+You receive an itemised written record of diagnosis and treatment to submit to the relevant Swedish body or your insurer.

 Metal-free implants, just across the Øresund and south.